 Aquanet is a project that focuses on the study of the resistance and resilience of an ecosystem due to disturbances and environmental disturbances.

 BONUS CLEANWATER is a research project working with solutions to reduce micro-pollutants and micro-plastics in the Baltic Sea.
-The project will focus on innovative research…
+The project is focusing on innovative research…

 Educational activities – a vehicle for meeting future recruitment needs?